notatallshaw/fall_guys_ping_estimate/README.md

 ## Run

-On the command line run the command:
+On the command line run:

 ```
 python -m fgpe